Backup Tape Rotation & Vaulting (Video)

 What Is Tape Rotation and How Does It Work?

-Tape storage is a system used for backing up and storing digital data on magnetic tape and is often used in cartridges and cassettes.
+Backup tape rotation is a system for backing up and storing digital data on the magnetic tape that’s often used in cartridges and cassettes.

-With a backup tape rotation scheme, tape retention periods are set and the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.
+With a backup tape rotation scheme, the first step is setting up tracking for tape retention periods.
+Then, once those retention periods expire the tapes are cycled and reused—as a result minimizing the overall number of tapes needed for backups.